mit-orcd/orcd-docs-edit/docs/recipes/torch-gpu-intermediate.md

      sbatch job.sh
      ```

-As is set up in the program `FSDP_mnist.py`, it will run on all GPUs reqeusted in Slurm, that is 4.
+As is set up in the program `FSDP_mnist.py`, it will run on all GPUs reqeusted in Slurm, that is 4 in this case.
 That says the model is split into 4 shards with each shard stored on a GPU, and the training process happens on 4 batches of data simutanesously.
+Communication between GPUs happens under the hood.

 ## Hybrid Fully Sharded Data Parallel and Tensor Parallel

+Tensor parallel can be applied on top of data parall to gain further speed up.
 In thie section, we introduce recipes of hybrid FSDP and TP.

 We use an example that implements FSDP + TP on LLAMA2 (Large Language Model Meta AI 2).
 Refer to [the description of this example](https://pytorch.org/tutorials/intermediate/TP_tutorial.html).
 Download the codes: [fsdp_tp_example.py](./scripts/torch-gpu/fsdp_tp_example.py), [llama2_model.py](./scripts/torch-gpu/llama2_model.py), and [log_utils.py](./scripts/torch-gpu/log_utils.py).

 ### Single-node multi-GPU FSDP + TP

-We first look at a recipe for runing the example on multiple GPUs on a single node.
+First, let's look run the example on multiple GPUs within a single node.

 The code `fsdp_tp_example.py` is set up for this purpose.
-The TP size is equal to 2 in the code.
-The total number of GPUs should be equal to multiple of the TP size, meaning an even number here, then the FSDP size is equal number of GPUs devided by TP size.
+The TP size is set to be 2 in the code.
+The total number of GPUs should be equal to a multiple of the TP size, that is an even number in this case, then the FSDP size is equal to the number of GPUs devided by the TP size.

 === "Engaging"
-     To run the example on 4 GPUs, prepare a job script like this,
+     To run this example on multiple GPUs, prepare a job script like this,
      ```
      #!/bin/bash
      #SBATCH -p mit_normal_gpu